jimken123/soda/steps_versioned_docs/version-v0.16.0/Nuix/NuixAddConcordance.md

 ---
 title: NuixAddConcordance Step | Nuix Connector Documentation
 sidebar_label: NuixAddConcordance
 description: Adds data from a Concordance file to a NUIX case..
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, Nuix]
 hide_title: true
 hide_table_of_contents: true